 Causes & Risk Factors

 There are a number of factors that can cause pancreatitis.
-The most common cause of pancreatitis is alcohol abuse.
-Other causes include the following:
+The most common causes are:

 - Gallstones (digestive fluids that become solid and form stones in the gallbladder)

 - Heavy alcohol use

 - High levels of triglycerides (a type of fat in your blood)

 - High levels of parathyroid hormone in the blood (called hyperparathyroidism)